Allogene Therapeutics Inc (ALLO) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for ALLO is $16.60, which is $13.77 above than the current price.
-The public float for ALLO is 105.31M, and at present, short sellers hold a 29.18% of that float.
-The average trading volume of ALLO on November 02, 2023 was 1.68M shares.
+The average price predicted by analysts for ALLO is $15.33, which is $11.83 above the current price.
+The public float for ALLO is 105.72M and currently, short sellers hold a 29.07% ratio of that float.
+The average trading volume of ALLO on November 06, 2023 was 1.66M shares.

 ALLO’s Market Performance

-ALLO’s stock has seen a 6.39% increase for the week, with a -10.44% drop in the past month and a -44.94% fall in the past quarter.
-The volatility ratio for the week is 6.36%, and the volatility levels for the past 30 days are at 6.94% for Allogene Therapeutics Inc The simple moving average for the past 20 days is -4.02% for ALLO’s stock, with a -44.41% simple moving average for the past 200 days.
+ALLO’s stock has seen a 38.34% increase for the week, with a 11.11% rise in the past month and a -17.65% fall in the past quarter.
+The volatility ratio for the week is 9.81%, and the volatility levels for the past 30 days are at 7.43% for Allogene Therapeutics Inc The simple moving average for the past 20 days is 19.41% for ALLO’s stock, with a -30.73% simple moving average for the past 200 days.

 Analysts’ Opinion of ALLO